 Unsurprisingly, DaBaby still has a number of supporters, including fellow rapper T.I., who is himself facing some serious allegations relating to the assault of over a dozen women.

 "If you gonna have the Lil Nas X video and him living his truth, you gonna damn sure have people like DaBaby who gonna speak their truth," the rapper said on Instagram.
-His statements show the extent to which both HIV and homosexuality are still deeply stigmatized within certain pockets of the Black community, and how celebrities like T.I. and DaBaby contribute to perpetuating those prejudices.
+His statements show the extent to which both HIV and homosexuality are still deeply stigmatised within certain pockets of the Black community, and how celebrities like T.I. and DaBaby contribute to perpetuating those prejudices.

 Notably, DaBaby’s apology did not include any acknowledgement of his offensive statements about women, which should come as no surprise given his actions just a few minutes earlier in the show.
 During this same set, he also brought on a guest performer — Tory Lanez — just a few minutes after his former friend Megan Thee Stallion completed her own performance.